s3vdev/rigcheck/README.md

 ### UPDATES ###
 ##
 ##### v1.0.16 - 2018/03/18 #####
-+ Add install.sh script to automatically install rigcheck
++ Added install.sh script to automatically install rigcheck on your ethOS mining rig
-+ Add new check features
++ Added new check features

 ##